CENTRALE presents the exhibition extra by Mehdi-Georges Lahlou & Candice Breitz at CENTRALE | hall (20.04 > 24.09.2023).

 The exhibition opens up beyond the museum walls with the unveiling of a monumental artwork by Mehdi-Georges Lahlou in Molenbeek at the Vaartkapoen Cultural Centre.
 Entitled Into the Palms the Birds, it was commissioned by the Vlaamse Gemeenschapscommissie (Flemish Community Commission).

 Mehdi-Georges Lahlou (1983, Sables d’Olonne, France; lives and works in Brussels and Paris) is a multidisciplinary artist exploring performance art, installations, sculpture, photography, drawing.
-His work focuses namely on gender and cultural identity issues.
 The artist’s interest lies in the way in which emotions can be triggered by the subject, rather than in the object itself.
 His work calls upon the five senses as it includes sound creations, spices, and even food items such as couscous.
 Each element refers to a culture, a cliché, a ritual tradition, thus echoing the world we live in.

 With the support of the Wallonia-Brussels Federation